 To view all outbreak updates for a thread, press on the blue circled number below an outbreak post.

-Chikungunya in Bolivia
+Chikungunya in Macao

 Chikungunya in France